top of page

 Dark Lagers

-Dunkel, which translates to "dark" in German, is a delightful beer style that originates from Germany.
-Similar to brown ales, dunkel beers are known for their rich, malty flavours.
-However, what sets them apart is their distinctively smooth and clean taste.
+Dunkel, which translates to "dark", is a delightful beer style that originates from Germany.
+Similar to brown ales, dunkels are known for their deep malty-rich flavours.
+However, what sets them apart from dark ales is their distinctively smooth lager finish.

-Dunkels typically exhibit flavours of bread crust, toffee, and even a hint of chocolate.
-These beers have a medium body, making them incredibly drinkable and satisfying.
-The low bitterness of dunkel beers allows their malt-forward flavours to shine.
+Dunkels typically exhibit flavours of toasted bread crust, caramel/toffee, and maybe even a hint of chocolate.
+These beers usually have a medium body, making them incredibly drinkable and satisfying.
+The restrained bitterness of dunkel beers allows their malt-forward flavours to shine.

 When it comes to food pairings, dunkel beers complement a wide range of dishes.
 From traditional German fare like sausages and pretzels to hearty American BBQ, the subtle sweetness of dunkel beers acts as the perfect accompaniment.